 National Center for Education Statistics (NCES).
-NCES is the primary federal agency for collecting and analyzing data that are related to education in the United States.
+NCES is the primary Federal agency for collecting and analyzing data that are related to education in the United States.
 Its web site is located at http://nces.ed.gov/ and contains links to its many data collection activities.
 These surveys include the Common Core of Data (CCD), the Schools and Staffing Survey (SASS), the Private School Universe Survey, and the National Household Education Survey (NHES).
-In addition, NCES collects and reports on the academic performance of the nation's students.
-The National Assessment of Educational Progress (NAEP) is NCES' primary assessment of what American elementary and secondary students know and can do in a variety of academic subjects.
+In addition, NCES collects and reports on the academic performance of the nation’s students.
+The National Assessment of Educational Progress (NAEP) is NCES’ primary assessment of American elementary and secondary students’ knowledge and skills in a variety of academic subjects.

 Section 1: Population, Family, and Neighborhood (PF)